abadid/cmsc424-spring2018/project5/README.md

 Both queries find a user by id, and update one column in the found record.
 However, Q8.2 runs slower than Q8.1.
 Why?
 - [ ] In Q8.1, the new value (for `username`) is readily available, however, we need to calculate the new value (for `date_of_birth`) in Q8.2
 - [ ] Updating strings is faster than updating dates
-- [ ] Q8.1 does not have to update the index on `username`, whereas Q8.2 has to update the index on `date_of_birth`.
+- [ ] In Q8.1 updating the index on `username` required less operations than updating the index on `date_of_birth` in Q8.2.
-- [ ] We got lucky in this instance, index update in Q8.1 finished earlier than Q8.2.
+- [ ] This was arbitrary; in general, both queries need updating of both indexes and they will take similar amount of time.